amos-kibet/elixir-getting-started/Ecto.Changeset.md

 ```

 - In the above changeset,
-  -- The first parameter is the original data - an initial `%Friends.Person{}` struct
+  - The first parameter is the original data - an initial `%Friends.Person{}` struct
-  -- Sexcond parameter holds the changes we want to make - in this case an empty map.
+  - Second parameter holds the changes we want to make - in this case an empty map.
-  -- Third parameter is what makes `cast/3` special: it is a list of fields allowed to go through, which gives the ability to control what fields can be changed and safe-guard the rest
+  - Third parameter is what makes `cast/3` special: it is a list of fields allowed to go through, which gives the ability to control what fields can be changed and safe-guard the rest

 ```
 iex> Ecto.Changeset.cast(%Friends.Person{name: "Bob"}, %{"name" => "Jack"}, [:name, :age])